MephistoDevelop/restaurant_page/README.md

 ## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 -before to run this project you will need to install before webpack and configure the live server on your webpac.config file. you can check more about it on this [page](https://webpack.js.org/guides/installation/) .